cryptographic provenance · App Intents · MCP

 • 06Recompute selective-proof event and artifact Merkle commitments.

-• 07Reject malformed STARK/FRI public inputs or transcript hashes.
+• 07Reject malformed STARK/FRI public-input commitments or transcript hashes.

 • 08Compare local checkpoint against witnessed head.